fusionlanguage/fut/doc/reference.md

 ### Exceptions

 Ć can throw exceptions, but cannot handle them at the moment.
-The idea is that the exceptions will be handled by the code using the library written in Ć.
+The idea is that exceptions will be handled by the code using the library written in Ć.

 An exception can be thrown with the `throw` statement with a string argument.
 You cannot specify the class of the exception, it's hardcoded in `cito` (for example `java.lang.Exception`).

-Translation of exceptions to C needs an explanation.
+The translation of exceptions to C needs an explanation.
 The string argument is lost in the translation and the `throw` statement is replaced with `return` with a magic value representing an error:

 * `-1` in a method returning an integer.
 * `NULL` in a method returning a pointer.
 * `false` in a `void` method.
-The method will be translated to `bool` and `true` will be returned if the method succeeds.
+The method will be translated to `bool`, and `true` will be returned if the method succeeds.

 ### Standard output